Search…

 helm upgrade kubecost -n kubecost kubecost-nightly/cost-analyzer

-If you want to change your installation back to a production release, run the following (assuming you have a Helm repo called kubecost tracking the production release):
+If you want to change your installation back to a production release, run the following (only if you have a Helm repo called kubecost tracking the production release):

 helm upgrade kubecost kubecost/cost-analyzer -n kubecost